Kuifje02/vrpy/docs/vrp_variants.rst

 Fixed costs
 ^^^^^^^^^^^

-Vehicles typically have a fixed cost.
+Vehicles typically have a *fixed cost* which is charged no matter what the traveled distance is.
 This can be taken into account with the ``fixed_cost`` attribute.
-For example, if the cost of using each vehicle is :math:`100`, no matter what the traveled distance is:
+For example, if the cost of using each vehicle is :math:`100`:

 .. code-block:: python